Parenting Q&A

 Q: I do not like camping.
 Do I have to go?

-A: We all have the power to decide what we like and do not.
-It may not become your favorite pastime, but to invest in your child, work to change your approach towards camping.
-You will miss a great investment in your child’s life and the joy of watching him or her grow and mature if you do not.
-Accept the challenge to change your attitude and you might just find a new hobby you love!
+A: In short, no – but: Your unit may need your help.
+It may not become your favorite pastime, but invest in your child and camp at least once a year.
+You will create shared memories and receive the joy of watching him or her grow and mature.
+Accept the challenge and you might just find a new hobby you love!

 Q: My child has special food needs.
 How does that work on a campout?